ibm-watson-data-lab/simple-search-service/README.md

 * a Cloudant database
 * a Redis in-memory database from Compose.io (Optional)

 Once the data is uploaded, you can use the UI to browse and manage your data via the integrated CMS.
-Additionally, a CORS-enabled, cached API endpoint is available at `<your domain name>/search`.
+Additionally, a CORS-enabled API endpoint is available at `<your domain name>/search`.
 The endpoint takes advantage of Cloudant's built-in integration for Lucene full-text indexing.
 Here's what you get:

 * fielded search - `?q=colour:black+AND+brand:fender`
 * free-text search - `?q=black+fender+strat`
 * pagination - `?q=black+fender+strat&bookmark=<xxx>`
 * faceting
-* caching of popular searches

 You can use this along with the rest of the API to integrate the Simple Search Service into your apps.
 For a full API reference, [click here](https://github.com/ibm-cds-labs/simple-search-service#api-reference).

-While this app is a demo to showcase how easily you can build an app on Bluemix using Node.js and Cloudant, it also provides a mature search API that scales with the addition of multiple Simple Search Service nodes and a centralized cache using Redis by Compose.io.
+While this app is a demo to showcase how easily you can build an app on Bluemix using Node.js and Cloudant, it also provides a mature search API that scales with the addition of multiple Simple Search Service nodes.
 In fact, a similar architecture powers the search experience in the Bluemix services catalog.

 A more detailed walkthrough of using Simple Search Service is available [here](https://developer.ibm.com/clouddataservices/2016/01/21/introducing-simple-faceted-search-service/).